sas-bergson/Mobile-ERP-Store/staff/README.md

 # Employees
 Simple app with SQLITE backend for user manipulation

-This app demonstarte how we can use SQLITE database as a backend for our QML mobile application by using LocalS.
+This app demonstarte how we can use SQLITE database as a backend for our QML mobile application .
 Screenshots:

 Menu: